 This popular four-museums-in-one location contains thousands of interactive exhibits and artifacts, covering North Dakota from prehistoric to modern times.
 There is a Tyrannosaurus Rex skeleton and a scale model of the Hubble Space Telescope.

 What are the best tourist attractions in Bismarck, North Dakota?

-Who said that the United States doesn’t have royalty?
-Castle House is an example of the colorful history of the area.
+Castle House is an example of the colorful and even scandalous history of the area.
 A European nobleman supposedly built it.
-But scandal hit when builders discovered that the Count was a commoner and a thief!

-Another one of the top things to do in Bismarck is the Dakota Zoo.
-Great for a few hours or an entire day, many of the inhabitants are on the endangered species list.
+Another one of the top things to do in Bismarck is visit the Dakota Zoo.
+This great zoo is a good time for a few hours or an entire day, many of the inhabitants are on the endangered species list.

 - Famous Historical Landmarks in North Dakota

 - Best Places to Travel in Your 20s in the US

 - About the Author